jito-foundation/jito-solana/docs/src/proposals/ledger-replication-to-implement.md

    in CBC mode with `NUM_CHACHA_ROUNDS` of encryption.

-6. The archiver initializes a chacha rng with the a signed recent PoH value as
+6. The archiver initializes a chacha rng with the signed recent PoH value as

    the seed.